ficheindex/FinancialRiskPredictor/README.md

 large language models(LLMs), plus the lack of a unified and open-sourced financial benchmark has slowed down related research.
-Addressing these issues, we propose FinPT and FinBench: the former is a novel method for financial r
+Addressing these issues, we propose FinPT and FinBench: the former is a novel method for financial risk prediction, conducting Profile Tuning on large pretrained foundation models, the latter offers quality datasets on financial risks such as default, fraud, and churn.
+In FinPT, we integrate the financial tabular data into the predefined ins